Chamonix Ski Breaks

-Chamonix ski weekends are legendary stuff.
-Leading the wave of all-mountain adventure since its discovery in 1741, Chamonix held the first Winter Olympics in 1924 and has been known as a snowsports mecca ever since.
-The bars and clubs of Chamonix helped solidify its reputation as a world-renowned resort, and its short transfer times make Chamonix ski weekends a highly popular choice for a short ski break or long weekend.
+Chamonix is a ski resort made of legendary stuff.
+Leading the wave of all-mountain adventure since its discovery in 1741, Chamonix held the first Winter Olympics in 1924 and has been known as a snow sports mecca ever since.
+The bars and clubs of Chamonix helped solidify its reputation as a world-renowned resort, and its short transfer times make Chamonix a highly popular choice for a short ski break or long weekend.
 The sheer meteoric scale of the landscape has elevated Chamonix to one of the greatest alpine capitals.
 Dwarfed by huge rugged cliffs and groaning glaciers of the Mont Blanc Massif the setting is simply remarkable.

 Known for its extremes, Chamonix has worked tirelessly to create its vibrant cosmopolitan feel.
 Victorian buildings line a bustling pedestrianised centre adding to the alluring nature of the beast.
 The countless hotels are constantly improving to provide heavenly spas and relaxing wellness areas to accommodate for, and welcome, those who love a little luxury.

 Sprawling down the valley the resort is definitely not ski in, ski out; buses, queues and a little planning are part and parcel if you want to enjoy some of what many regard to be world-beating skiing.
-Having a car here can take much of the stress away and allow you to visit sunny Courmayeur (the other side of Mont Blanc) on a bad weather day in Chamonix – Yes Italian skiing is included on your ‘Mont Banc Unlimited’ lift pass.
+Having a car here can take much of the stress away and allow you to visit sunny Courmayeur (the other side of Mont Blanc) on a bad weather day in Chamonix – Yes Italian skiing is included on your 'Mont Blanc Unlimited' lift pass.

 Of course, there are beginner slopes in multiple areas, more than you’d need to learn to ski, as well plenty of cruisy pisted runs but Chamonix is a bucket list destination to test your metal for many ski and snowboard enthusiasts among us.